 You can also make these delicious recipes that highlight my favorite cilantro lime pairing.

 - Cilantro Lime Cauliflower Rice (low carb option!)

-- Rinse rice in a fine mesh sieve until water runs clear, drain well, set aside.
+- Rinse the rice in a fine mesh sieve until the water runs clear.
+Set aside.

 - Heat the oil in a large saucepan over medium-high heat.
-Then add the garlic and saute for 30 seconds.
+Add the garlic and saute for 30 seconds, until fragrant.

-- Add the rice and salt, and lightly toast and stir the rice for a minute.
-Then, add the water.
+- Add the rice and salt, and stir the rice for a minute, lightly toasting it.

-- Bring it to a boil, cover, and reduce the heat to low.
-Simmer for 15 minutes until the water is absorbed and rice is tender.
+- Add the water, bring it to a boil, cover the pot, and reduce the heat to low.
+Simmer for 12 to 15 minutes, until the water is absorbed and the rice is tender.

-- Remove the pot from heat (keep it covered) and let it steam for 10 minutes.
+- Remove the pot from heat (keep it covered) and let it steam for an additional 10 minutes.

 - Add the lime juice, lime zest, and chopped cilantro.
-Toss everything together and serve immediately!
+Stir everything together and serve immediately!